Online Therapy and Counselling

 This is the part that stops a lot of people.
 The not-knowing.
 So here’s what actually happens:

-Your therapist will then reach out by phone before your first session to make sure you’re set up, comfortable with the technology, and clear on what to expect.
+Once you have booked your appointment, your therapist will contact you before your first session to make sure you’re set up, comfortable with the technology, and clear on what to expect.
 They’ll also send you a copy of their client contract and GDPR statement.

-The session itself is typically 50 minutes via secure video.
+The therapy sessions are typically 50 minutes via secure video.
 You don’t need special equipment.
 A stable internet connection, a laptop or phone with a decent camera, and a private, comfortable space are all it takes.

-The fee is listed on each profile page, so you’ll know the cost per session before you book.
+The fee varies depending on which therapist you book with.
+You can find each therapist’s fee per session on their profile page, so you’ll know the cost per session before you book.
 Some health insurance plans provide cover for therapy, so it’s worth checking your specific policy.
 Cancellations within 24 hours must be paid for.

 Ready to Start?